 First of all, how pretty was this white porcelain escargot plate?!!
 It really made escargots stand out!

 France the owner, kindly brought us a second set of escargot fork and tongs for Kent to ‘give it a go’.
-Just when Kent thought that he figured it all out and started showing me how to use the tongs properly; sure he had some success, but then one of his attempts ended up in a ‘Pretty Woman moment’ – quelle horreur!
+Just when Kent thought that he figured it all out and started showing me how to use the tongs properly; sure he had some success, but then one of his attempts ended up in a ‘Pretty Woman situation’ – quelle horreur!
 Well, luckily Kent’s flying escargot safely landed on my side plate – Phew!!
 That’s right, the escargots did bring joy and entertainment to our table.

 Entrée For Kent: Zucchini & Ricotta Pie